Grammatical structures in mathematics: a personal view: Abstract

 \section{Abstract}

 The ability to read, write, and speak mathematics is critical to students becoming comfortable with statistical models and skills.
 Faster development of those skills may act as encouragement to further engage with the discipline.
-Vocabulary has been the focus of scholarship in existing literature on the linguistics of mathematics and statistics but there are structures that go beyond the content of words and symbols.
-Here I introduce ideas for grammar and discourse features through a sequence of examples.
+Vocabulary has been the focus of scholarship in existing literature on the linguistics of mathematics and statistics but there are structures such as grammar that go beyond the content of words and symbols.
+Here I introduce ideas for grammar structures through a sequence of examples.

 \paragraph{Acknowledgments} Thanks to Laura Le for directions in the literature and a keen eye on drafts, Jacqui Ramagge for pointers on the adjective-noun description in the work of Herb and Ken Gross, Alberto Nettel-Aguirre and Elinor Jones for advice on drafts.
+Thanks also to the reviewers for their feedback and expertise.